Hire Me

 Physical Tasks

-My partner and I did significant renovations on our house ourselves after purchasing it, including installing new flooring, mixing and pouring concrete to fix potholes in the driveway and install a post, building and tiling a new shower, installing sinks and fixing leaks in the old ones, putting up new trim, and similar.
-As a result I know how to use a variety of common tools; circular saw, jigsaw, etc.
+My partner and I did significant renovations on our house ourselves after purchasing it, including cutting and installing new flooring, mixing and pouring concrete to fix potholes in the driveway and install a post, building and tiling a new shower, installing sinks and fixing leaks in the old ones, putting up new trim, and similar.
+I know how to use a variety of common tools: circular saws, pallet jacks, jigsaws, etc.

 I am nearsighted, but have glasses so this is generally not an issue.
 I am ambidextrous.Genetically right-handed, but I choose to use my left as my primary for most things, so am about equally proficient with both as a result.

-I'm a decent swimmer and know how to ski, though to be honest if either of these is relevant for your position I'm going to have some questions.
+I'm a decent swimmer and know how to ski, though to be honest if any of these last few things are relevant for your position I'm going to have some questions.

 Miscellaneous